BeamNG/BeamNGpy/README.md

 ## About

-BeamNGpy is an official library providing a Python interface to BeamNG.research, the research-oriented fork of the video game BeamNG.drive.
+BeamNGpy is an official library providing a Python interface to BeamNG.tech, the academia- and industry-oriented fork of the video game BeamNG.drive.

 It allows remote control of the simulation, including vehicles contained in it: